 Welcome to the BME7900 Seminar Series!
 We hope you find these seminars both stimulating and helpful to your growth as a biomedical engineer.
-Seminars will start on Friday, January 26, 2024.
-You can find the list of speakers and talk titles (as currently available) under the Assignments section on the Canvas class website.
+Seminars will start on Friday, August 30, 2024.
+You can find the start date, list of speakers, and talk titles under the Assignments section on the Canvas class website.